Our Mission is Working

 Dallas County Voters,

-We are on the road to reform, despite all the challenges we have faced due to the pandemic.
+We are on the road to reform, a stronger and fairer justice system, and a safer county.
 There is much work still to do, and I am seeking another term to bring strong leadership and vision to the Dallas County District Attorney's Office.
 I ask for your support so we can keep up the good work.

 Hon.
 John Creuzot